rohanmaity123/docs/docs/what-is/python.md

 ## [Install Python](/how-to/install-python)

 The **Python** can be downloaded from the [official website](https://www.python.org/).
-Choose the installer for your operating system, download, and click a few times.By typing python --version in a terminal window, you should see something like this:
+Choose the installer for your operating system, download, and click a few times.
+By typing python --version in a terminal window, you should see something like this:

 ```bash
 $ python --version